What's the first thing you reach for when waking up?

 But there’s an important distinction to be made between the pros and the joes…

 Unlike Wall Street, whose conversations are held behind closed doors and secret, discussions online among retail investors are out in the open, completely transparent for anyone to see.

-And again, it's different because for many it’s not about the money.
+And again, it's different because, for many, it’s not about the money.

-It’s about exposing a system of corruption and in some cases, retribution.
+It’s about exposing a system of corruption and, in some cases, retribution.

-They're not wrong.
 This is the kind of uncertainty and magnitude that can set off a chain of events taking the entire stock market down.
 And the economy.

 Picking Winners and Losers